tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and for a client signature is "TLS 1.3, client CertificateVerify".

-For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 and Hash(resumption_context) was 32 bytes of 02 (these lengths
-would make sense for SHA-256, the input to the final signing process for a server CertificateVerify would be:
+For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 (this length would make sense for SHA-256, the input to the final signing process for a server CertificateVerify would be:

        2020202020202020202020202020202020202020202020202020202020202020
        2020202020202020202020202020202020202020202020202020202020202020